 A mediator is a lawyer hired by both parties to help them understand and resolve legal and factual issues relating to the divorce.
 An experienced family law attorney acting as mediator can educate the parties about the law and explain the legal procedures which must be followed for a divorce to occur in California.
 The mediator is not the lawyer for either party.
 Where appropriate, the mediator will prepare those forms necessary to begin the divorce process and for final judgment of dissolution.

-When a settlement is reached on any or all issues, the mediator will prepare a written agreement which sets out all of the terms of the agreement for the parties' signature.
+When a settlement is reached on any or all issues, the San Jose divorce attorney acting as mediator will prepare a written agreement which sets out all of the terms of the agreement for the parties' signature.

 There are certain statutory limits on what can be negotiated in a marital settlement.
 Court-ordered child support must be within the statewide uniform statutory guideline.
 Therefore, any agreement for child support will normally meet or exceed the statutory guideline amount.
 The Court also retains power to determine what custody/visitation arrangements are in the best interest of the child.
 In addition, community assets - once identified and valued - must be divided equally if the case goes to court.
 Therefore, martial settlements rarely result in unequal division.